Frequently Asked Questions

 When do I need to purchase my bond and insurance?

-Your bond and insurance will need to be purchased before you submit your Contractors application to the CCB.
+Your bond and insurance will need to be purchased before you submit your Construction Contractors application with the CCB.

 What now?
 I've completed the 4 Seasons Home Study Course.